Click on any phrase to play the video at that point.Close

 a few months ago, I was getting ready to go on another book tour, and I had my bags packed.
 I was downstairs by the front door, and I was waiting for a taxi, and my son came down the stairs and he'd made a card for me.
 And he was carrying it.
 He'd gone and stapled two cards, very like these, together, and put a sticker of his favorite character, Tintin, on the front.
 And he said to me, or he handed this to me, and I read it, and it said, "To Daddy, love Benjamin."
 And I thought, "Aw, that's really sweet.
 Is that a good luck on the book tour card?"
 And he said, "No, no, no, Daddy -- this is a card for being the best story reader in the world."
 And I thought, "Yeah, you know, this slowing down thing really does work."

 You can share this video by copying this HTML to your clipboard and pasting into your blog or web page.

 Got an idea, question, or debate inspired by this talk?
 Start a TED Conversation.

 Journalist Carl Honore believes the Western world's emphasis on speed erodes health, productivity and quality of life.
 But there's a backlash brewing, as everyday people start putting the brakes on their all-too-modern lives.

-Journalist Carl Honore is best known for his advocacy of the Slow Movement.
-His book In Praise of Slowness dissects our speed-obsessed society and celebrates those who have gotten in touch with their "inner tortoise."
+In his book In Praise of Slowness, Carl Honoré dissects our speed-obsessed society and celebrates those who have gotten in touch with their "inner tortoise."
 Full bio »